Free Mental Health Assessment

 Published 05/12/2021

-When you’re depressed, seemingly small tasks or activities like brushing your teeth, cooking your favorite carbonara or grabbing after-work drinks can feel like an enormous hurdle.
-And mustering the strength — and vulnerability — to ask for help in your darkest moments can feel nearly impossible.
+When you’re depressed, seemingly small tasks or activities like brushing your teeth or grabbing after-work drinks can feel like an enormous hurdle.
+And mustering the strength — and vulnerability — to ask for help can feel nearly impossible.

-Whether you’ve been marinating in a two-week funk or have been struggling with severe depression for years, you are not alone.
+Whether you’ve new to these feelings or have been struggling with severe depression for years, you are not alone.
 Worldwide, nearly 300 million adults suffer from this mental health disorder.

-Fortunately, there are coping strategies and treatment plans that can help make living with this disease feel less debilitating.
+Fortunately, there are coping strategies and treatment plans that can help make living with depression less debilitating.
 Along with mental health resources like talk therapy, antidepressant medication is one of the most effective treatments healthcare providers recommend.

 How to Get Antidepressants

-While not as quick as adding a pair of shoes to your online shopping cart, getting prescribed antidepressants isn’t as difficult as you might think.
-But to get these meds, you do need to have a prescription from a healthcare provider.
+While not as quick as adding a pair of shoes to your online shopping cart, getting prescribed antidepressants isn’t as difficult as it may seem.
+You will need to get a prescription from a healthcare provider, though.

-• Get a referral from a therapist or psychiatrist.
-A therapist cannot prescribe depression medication, but a psychiatrist or a psychiatric nurse can.
-Making an appointment with a therapist is a good starting point because they can provide coping strategies based on your symptoms of depression in addition to connecting you with a psychiatrist.
+• Get a referral from a therapist.
+A therapist cannot prescribe depression medication in most states, but a psychiatrist or a nurse practitioner can.
+Making an appointment with a therapist is a good starting point because they can provide coping strategies based on your symptoms of depression and connect you with a professional who can write you a prescription.

 • Utilize online telehealth platforms.
-If you don’t feel like making the trip to the doctor’s office (understandable!), you can also get antidepressants online, along with support through telehealth primary care platforms like Hers.
+If you don’t feel like making the trip to the doctor’s office, you can also get antidepressants online.

-While some research speaks to the effectiveness of the above supplements, it’s important to point out that there’s still uncertainty regarding factors like taking the correct doses and how those doses interact with other medications.
+While some research supports the effectiveness of the above supplements, it’s important to note that there is still uncertainty about how effective they are as well as factors like dosage and drug interactions.

 When in doubt, always talk to a healthcare provider.

-It’s totally normal to get down in the dumps, especially when you’re going through a rough patch, like a breakup or a job loss.
+It’s totally normal to feel down sometimes, especially when you’re going through a rough patch, like a breakup or a job loss.
 But when those feelings become more intense and prolonged, you might start to wonder if you need antidepressants.

 Antidepressants are most commonly prescribed for people who have major depressive disorder (MDD).
-MDD is described as feeling depressed, moody or sad all, every day, for at least two weeks.
+MDD is described as an inability to experience pleasure or feeling depressed, moody, or sad every day for at least two weeks accompanied by other symptoms such as low motivation and energy.
+They can also be used to treat anxiety disorders and chronic pain, in some cases.

 • Sleep disruption